herrera-ignacio/cybersecurity-handbook/crypto/encryption/README.md

 It involves _sharing_ a key (cipher) with the person you want to communicate with.

 The primary problems with symmetric:

-* Trust in the counter-party
+- Trust in the counter-party.
-* Overhead and maintenance of the list of authorized people.
+- Overhead and maintenance of the list of authorized people.
-* You may not know when a key has been compromised.
+- You may not know when a key has been compromised.

 > Public key cryptography was invented to solve the problem of shared trust.